Yoga For Pelvic Floor Health – The Complete Exercise

 Not exercising the pelvic floor can lead to various risks and potential complications.
 Here are some potential consequences of neglecting your pelvic floor exercises:

-Weakened Muscles: The pelvic floor muscles, like any other muscles in the body, can weaken over time without regular exercise.
-Weak pelvic floor muscles may lead to reduced support for the pelvic organs, including the bladder, uterus (in females), and rectum.
+The pelvic floor muscles, like any other muscles in the body, can weaken over time without regular exercise.
+Weak pelvic floor muscles may lead to reduced support for the pelvic organs, including the bladder, uterus and rectum.

-Bowel Control Issues: Inadequate pelvic floor muscle tone can contribute to difficulties with bowel control.
-Weakened muscles may lead to problems such as fecal incontinence (involuntary leakage of stool) or difficulty emptying the bowels completely, resulting in chronic constipation or straining during bowel movements.
+Inadequate pelvic floor muscle tone can contribute to difficulties with bowel control.
+Weak muscles may lead to problems such as fecal incontinence or difficulty emptying the bowels completely.
+This can result resulting in chronic constipation or straining during bowel movements.

 The Most Common Pelvic Floor Exercises